 Good Things Can Happen When You Step Up

-I met a young Malaysian man about six years ago who was just in the process of creating a brilliant future for himself.
+I met a young man in Malaysia about six years ago who was just in the process of creating a brilliant future for himself.
 He was working in project management position with one of the country’s largest financial institutions.
 He saw the rapidly increasing growth of social media in the global marketplace, and realized how important it could be for the bank establish a presence early on.

 Rather than just talk about it, however, he decided to take a brave step.
 He camped out in front of the CEO’s office early one morning, and managed to get ten minutes of his time.
 In those ten minutes, he presented his idea, and convinced the CEO to create a new position in the company.
 Instantly, this young man became responsible for the bank’s entire social media presence, and his career took off.